Ramesses II: Birth, Family, Military Campaigns & Death

 - So ridiculous were some of Ramesses II’s depictions that one claimed that he single-handedly fought (without his army) against the rebels in Nubia.
 For someone considered a god king by the ancient Egyptians, attaining that feat would not have been thought impossible.

 - In the 1970s, the Egyptian authorities agreed to send Ramesses’ mummy to France in a bid to prevent it from deteriorating.
 Upon its arrival at the Paris-Le Bourget Airport, the French military gave it all honor it deserves, almost like the manner in which foreign heads of state are received.
 The mummy was taken to a lab at Musée de l’Homme for restoration works before it was returned to Egypt in 1977.
-According to forensic experts that analysed the mummy when it was in France, Ramesses was ginger haired.
+According to forensic experts that analyzed the mummy when it was in France, Ramesses was ginger haired.
 The results showed that he most likely came from a family with predominantly red hair.

 - In order to seal the ancient Egyptian-Hittite Peace Treaty, Ramesses II married two Hittite princesses.
 One of them was called Maathorneferure.

 - As a result of his longevity on the throne, he is believed to have celebrated 13 or 14 Sed Festivals.
 The festival is first held for a pharaoh who stays on the throne for 30 years.
 This alone was a huge accomplishment as only a few Egyptian pharaohs could reign for more than 30 years.
-Either their unhealthy lifestyles or assasinations cut their reigns short.
+Either their unhealthy lifestyles or assassinations cut their reigns short.
 According to tradition, the pharaoh gets to have the Sed Festival every three years after the first one.
 In Ramesses’ case, he had a whopping 13 Sed Festivals – a reflection of his 67-year reign.

 - He outlived many of his children and wives.
 Ultimately, he was succeeded to the throne by his thirteenth son – Prince Merneptah.